sunwei/bulls-and-cows/README.md

  1. the **number** in the string is **different**
  2. the string **length** is **4**
  3. the number in the **range 1 - 9**

+---

+## The rest thing we need to do is the UI part, and we want to make it as **Conversation UI**.

+# Ready Go!
+Have Fun!